Archives

 The History and Literature of Central and Eastern European Countries

-Vol. 2 No. 2 (2023)The historical part of the second issue reflect on the topics of creating and merging state organisms after World War I shown as an economic problem.
-In the case of each Central or Eastern European country, there were major changes from the pre-war period in terms of how the economies operated.
-This was true for the revived, newly formed states, as well as for the pre-existing ones that underwent regime changes and significant territorial alterations.
-Changes in economic structures, supply chains, customs borders, tax and currency regimes created a completely new situation in the region.
+Vol. 2 No. 2 (2023)The historical section of the second issue of the quarterly examines the creation and integration of states after the First World War as economic problem.
+In the case of each of the countries of Central and Eastern Europe, there were major changes in the way their economies functioned compared with the pre-war period.
+This was true for the newly formed states that were being revived, as well as for the existing states that had undergone regime changes and significant territorial changes.
+Changes in economic structures, supply chains, customs borders, taxation and monetary systems created an entirely new situation in the region.The literature section of the second issue of the quarterly contains articles on the most interesting phenomena and various difficulties encountered in the countries of Central and Eastern Europe.
+These were illustrated by literary figures such as Jozef Albin Herbaczewski, Witkacy, Karel Čapek and Hryhorii Maifet, among others.

 -